 No matter the length or location of your hike, hydration is one of the keys to staying happy and healthy on the trail.
 There are a number of ways to ensure that you drink enough water throughout the day, but by far the most convenient is a hydration pack.
 An all-in-one system that includes a sleekly paired daypack and hydration reservoir, a hydration pack makes loading, carrying, and accessing water a breeze.
-Below we break down our favorite hydration packs for hiking, from minimalist vest-inspired models to feature-rich designs that can even accommodate an overnight load.
+Below we break down our favorite hiking hydration packs of 2023, from minimalist vest-inspired models to feature-rich designs that can even accommodate an overnight load.
 For more information, see our buying advice and comparison table below the picks.

 - Best Overall Hydration Pack for Hiking: Osprey Skarab 30 / Skimmer 28

 - Best Budget/Ultralight Hydration Pack: Gregory Nano 18 H2O

 - Most Comfortable Hydration Pack for Heavy Loads: Osprey Manta 34 / Mira 32

 - Best Hydration Pack with On-the-Go Storage: REI Co-op Flash 15 Hydration Vest